sachinlim/discord-bot/README.md

 ### op.gg Live Game scraper

 This scraper was made using Selenium to have information scraped.
+There are two versions of this: one using the command `!ig` which only provides the URL for the specified account name, while `!ig2` provides the scraped information.

 ![Screenshot 2022-12-16 at 12 13 02](https://user-images.githubusercontent.com/80691974/208095857-7d77e066-b103-48f1-8621-e5cadd57b82c.JPG)